Santeri Hostikka

-Santeri Hostikka (born 30 September 1997) is a Finnish professional footballer who plays for Veikkausliiga club HJK as a forward.
+Santeri Hostikka (born 30 September 1997) is a Finnish professional footballer who plays for Veikkausliiga club HJK as a midfielder and forward.

 Club career

 Hostikka has played for PKKU and Lahti.

 In December 2018, Hostikka signed with Polish club Pogoń Szczecin with effect from January 2019.

-In August 2021 he returned to Finland with HJK.
+In August 2021, he returned to Finland with HJK.

+After having missed over two weeks with pneumonia, Hostikka returned to the HJK line-up on 17 July 2025, in a UECL qualifying match against NSÍ Runavík, scoring two goals and providing an assist as a substitute, and helping HJK to advance with a 5–4 aggregate win.

 International career

-He played for Finland under-21.
+He played for the Finland under-21 team.

 He was first called up to the Finland national football team in January 2018 for a friendly against Jordan, but did not play then.
 He made his debut on 1 September 2021 in a friendly against Wales.
 He started the game and was substituted after 64 minutes of play in a 0–0 draw at home.